City of Austin Rock Harbour Lift Station Improvements

 Project Purpose

 In 2016 the City of Austin conducted the Northwest Lift Station Study to identify lift station and force main improvements based on condition or capacity needs.
-As part of this work, the City retained KFA to design one of the improvements: the Rock Harbour Lift Station Improvements project.
-The purpose of the project is to increase the capacity of the Rock Harbour lift station by constructing a new wet well, valve vault, and electrical improvements that met current City standards.
+Pursuant to recommendations in that study, work, the City retained KFA to design one of the improvements: the Rock Harbour Lift Station Improvements project.
+The purpose of the project is to increase the capacity of the Rock Harbour lift station by constructing a new wet well, valve vault, and electrical improvements that meet current City standards.

 Project Approach